 - A. Requirements, Generally.
-Off-street automobile storage or standing space shall be provided on any lot or plot on which any of the following uses are established after the effective date of the ordinance from which this Section derives; such space shall be provided with vehicular access to street or alley and shall be deemed to be required open space associated with the permitted use and shall not be reduced or encroached upon in any manner.
+Off-street automobile storage or standing space shall be provided on any lot or plot on which any of the following uses are established after the effective date of this ZLDC; such space shall be provided with vehicular access to street or alley and shall be deemed to be required open space associated with the permitted use and shall not be reduced or encroached upon in any manner.
 Building and land uses shall be provided with such off-street automobile storage or standing space as follows: - 1.
-In all districts established by Section 1.2.1, Zoning District Established, the following minimum off-street parking shall be provided. - a.
+In all districts established by Section 1.2.1, Zoning District Established, the following minimum off-street parking shall be provided.

+- a.
 Churches: one space per six seats. - b.
 Clubs (all types): one space per 300 square feet of gross floor area. - c.
 Offices, clinics, banks, public buildings and similar places of business: one space per 300 square feet of floor space if less than 10,000 square feet; one space per 400 square feet of floor space if more than 10,000 square feet. - d.
 Stores, shops for services and trade, mortuaries: one space per 300 square feet of sales and service area if less than 10,000 square feet; one space per 400 square feet of sales and service area if more than 10,000 square feet. - e.
-Theaters and other places of assembly: one space per ten seats, permanent and portable. - f.
+Theaters and other places of assembly: one space per 10 seats, permanent and portable. - f.
 Shopping centers: aggregate of requirements for individual occupants. - g.
 Hospitals, convalescent homes: one space per three beds. - h.
 Hotels, motels, roominghouses: one space per guest room. - i.
 Industrial: one space per 400 square feet or per four employees, whichever is greater. - j.
 Libraries, museums: one space per 300 square feet. - k.
-Multifamily dwellings: 11⁄2 spaces per dwelling unit. - l.
-Restaurants: one space per four seats. - m.
-Schools, elementary: 11⁄2 spaces per classroom. - n.
-Schools, secondary: seven spaces per classroom. - o.
-Row housing: two spaces per dwelling unit (may be in line).
+Manufactured Housing: two spaces per dwelling unit.
+Parking may be in tandem. - l.
+Multifamily dwellings: 11⁄2 spaces per dwelling unit. - m.
+Restaurants: one space per four seats. - n.
+Schools, elementary: 11⁄2 spaces per classroom. - o.
+Schools, secondary: seven spaces per classroom. - p.
+Row housing: two spaces per dwelling unit (may be in line). - q.
+Lounges and bars: - i.
+Central business district along Front Street from Greenwood Street south to Railroad Avenue and along Railroad Avenue east from Front Street to Second Street: available curbside parking. - ii.
+All other locations: one space per 100 square feet. - r.
+Buildings located in the downtown section existing prior to the effective date of this ZLDC along Front Street from St. Clair Street to Railroad Avenue and along Railroad Avenue from Front Street to Second Street shall use available curbside and/or neutral ground parking.